A typical day

 - 12.30pm onwards – Nap-time if required.
 Children can lie on a mat with a blanket in the playroom or living room.
 Younger children or babies can be rocked in the pushchair for nap-time.
 Child sleeping preferences will be discussed with parents before child commences at setting.

-- 5pm onwards – Tidy up.
+- 5pm onwards – General play and tidy up time.
 Getting children ready to go home

 Meals and snacks